Wheel of Life

 - Three Lower Worlds (Animals, Hungry Spirits and Hell) in which suffering is greater than happiness.

 Individuals with similar Karmas, will have their consciousness experience a common perception, hence creating an identical world.
-Humans for example, all have identical sense organs (the 5 senses) which grants them access to an identical world (ours).
+Humans for example, all have identical sense organs (the 5 senses) which grant them access to an identical world (ours).

 Buddhism however allows a multiplicity of possible manifestations, each functioning in what science would describe as a parallel "universe".
 We can only perceive ours and the Animal world.

 From a Buddhist perspective, the fact we cannot perceive the other worlds does not condemn their existence, but further proves that we are blinded by what we can see, touch, taste, hear and smell.
 If you wish to read a more detailed description of some of the six worlds of samsara or a detailed look at the 12 interdependent factors please click on the links or check out our blog.